kkslider2130/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? removing hooks from the question, class components allow us to have state and initialize a constructor that can pass the state and associated methods down to inherit.
+Class allows us to paint clearly what is going on in each stage of the render lifecycle

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount: runs something (usually an async call or a setState) upon the first mounting of your component after render.

+componentDidUpdate: similar to a useEffect hook, runs something during the growth stage after the birth of the component based on conditional changes the state goes through.

+componentWillUnmount: called just before a component is unmounted and destroyed, is useful to clean up side effects that are expensive like DOM event listeners.

 - [ ] What is the purpose of a custom hook?

+custom hooks allow us to reuse stateful logic across all of our components.

 - [ ] Why is it important to test our apps?

+Testing is important to minimize errors that will snowball during the development phase into the production phase.

 ## Project Set Up